buildbot/buildbot/master/docs/developer/secrets.rst

     print("the example value is:%s" % (cleantext))
     >> the example value is: <foo>

-Secret is rendered and it is recorded in a dictionary, named ``_used_secrets``, where the key is the secret value and the value the secret key.
+The secret is rendered and is recorded in a dictionary, named ``_used_secrets``, where the key is the secret value and the value the secret key.
 Therefore anywhere logs are written having content with secrets, the secrets are replaced by the value from ``_used_secrets``.

 How to use a secret in a BuildbotService